Will it be Chapter 7 v. 13?

-Chapter 13: Thirteen expressly allows the operation of a business during the plan.
+Chapter 13: Thirteen expressly allows the operation of a business during the plan, even a proprietorship.
 No risk of closure, no interference with operations.

 Chapter 7: Retirement arrangements like pensions and 401(k)’s are not property of the estate.
 They aren’t available to pay creditors by federal law.
 IRA’s are property of the estate but enjoy a million dollar plus exemption that is available in every state.
 Social Security is safe from creditors as well.